 In addition to having a credit score, every person over the age of eighteen will also have a credit report.
 Your credit report is a total record of your past debts, credit applications, repaid or unrepaid loans within the last five years.
 More specifically, they detail:

-A lender or financial institution can access this information if you ever apply for a credit card, like a credit card or home loan.
+A lender or financial institution can access this information if you ever apply for credit, like a credit card or home loan.
 They do this to help them assess your creditworthiness and the likelihood of you defaulting on repayments.

 Credit Scores vs FICO vs VantageScore